History of Terni: Reconstruction

 Other factories have been renovated and converted: that of Papigno into film studios, that of Officine Bosco into the Multimedia Center, and that of SIRI into facilities operating in the tertiary sector and the city's museum system.

 Since the early 1990s, a radical change has been made to the city center, hinging on the "three historic centers" of the Clai district as the center of the Roman city, the Duomo district as the center of the medieval city, and the axis Piazza Europa, Piazza della Repubblica, Corso Tacito as the center of the modern city.

-The city in the post-World War II period expanded far beyond the working-class villages of the early 20th century, developing on four axes radiating around the central core and posing to the new Ridolfi master plan, and its subsequent variants, the problem of the livability of the suburbs and their connection with the rest of the city.
+The city in the post-World War II period expanded far beyond the working-class villages of the early 20th century, developing on four axes radiating around the central core and posing to the new master plan by Mario Ridolfi, and its subsequent variants, the problem of the livability of the suburbs and their connection with the rest of the city.
 The road system had to overcome the old scheme of the single preferential axis of the Flaminia, contextualizing the projects in an interregional sphere, such as the Rieti-Terni-Civitavecchia route (SS675 and SS79 bis), the Strada statale 3 bis Tiberina and the logistics platform, still unrealized, all essential for the industries of the Terni area and its tertiary sector.